clicktronix/yandex-templates/README.md

 # yandex-templates
-Repository for demonstrating js-templates at the webinar
+Repository for demonstrating js-templates at the webinar for Yandex.Praktikum